kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

 This fundamental difference gives rise to a variety of smaller API differences, be sure to read the section :ref:`lists-diff-with-stl` for all the details.

-* BDS lists cannot be copied.
+* CSD lists cannot be copied.
 * List items are neither copied nor moved into the list -- they are just added to it (their intrusive link member variable is modified to splice the item into the list).
 * As a consequence of the above, list items are always inserted *by pointer*, i.e., for a list of type ``T``, the insert function requires a ``T*`` value.
 To avoid breaking with the standard containers too much, all other *non-insertion* member functions continue to use ``T&``, e.g., ``front()`` and ``back()`` return the item, not a pointer to it.
 * A list item cannot be added to multiple lists that use the same entry link.
 * The list destructor doesn't actually destroy the items (because it does not own them).

-To balance out these limitations, BDS lists provide some useful APIs which are not in the standard containers -- see :ref:`lists-extra-methods`.
+To balance out these limitations, CSD lists provide some useful APIs which are not in the standard containers -- see :ref:`lists-extra-methods`.

 Choosing the template parameters
 ================================